AC1706-67/bioreceipt.ai/MULTI_PROVIDER_AI_SUMMARY.md

 ✅ **Flexibility:** Easy to add/remove providers as needed ✅ **Future-Proof:** Support for any new Apache 2.0 models

-Your BioPulse HealthyTipApp now has the most flexible, cost-effective, and privacy-focused AI system possible! 🎉
+Your BioReceipt BioReceipt now has the most flexible, cost-effective, and privacy-focused AI system possible! 🎉